If you are looking at the various GPS watches for runners with a heart rate monitor, you might feel a little overwhelmed with the volume of choice.

 The key thing to take into consideration when looking at watches for runners with a heart rate monitor, is the type of sensor.

 When it comes to heart rate sensors on a running watch, you get two types.

 Firstly, there are watches with optical wrist based monitors, which use light shone through the skin.

-And secondly there are the less common now, separate chest strap monitors.
+And secondly there are the less common, separate chest strap monitors.

-These chest strap have sensors that pick up the electrical impulse from the heart.
+These chest straps have sensors that pick up the electrical impulse from the heart.

 Both of these methods have advantages and disadvantages based around convenience and accuracy.